How to Write a Memoir: Tell Your Amazing Story in 9 Steps

 - Don’t invent or make things up — especially not anything that can be verified (see Frey, James: A Million Little Pieces).

-3. Decide on your message or theme
+Step 5.
+Decide on your message or theme

-For Carolyn Jourdan, an author and ghostwriter of multiple bestselling books, the message is vital.
+For Carolyn Jourdan, an author and ghostwriter of multiple bestselling books, knowing the message is vital.
 “The best piece of writing advice I’ve ever been given was from a Professor.
 He said, “When you get stuck, ask yourself, ‘What am I trying to say?’”

 “Your theme is the meeting point on which readers will relate to you and recognize themselves in your story.
 Your story may have several themes, but consider what you want the overarching point to be.”

-For example, Elie Wiesel’s memoir Night chronicles his experience in Nazi death camps.
+For example, Elie Wiesel’s Night chronicles his experience in Nazi death camps.
 On a thematic level, however, it deals with questions of faith as the author grapples with the idea of a God who would allow such horrors to take place.

 You might not start with a clear idea of what you’re trying to say.
 But through your research and interviews, you may begin to find that certain lessons or ideas keep popping up throughout your life.
 And once you discover the spine of your story, you’re off to the races.

-4. Collect your moments of high emotion
+Step 6.
+Collect your moments of high emotion

 With your interview answers in hand, you will likely have too many stories to pick from.
 Which ones should you prioritize, and which ones should take a back seat?

 “My approach might not work for everyone, but I always start with the moments of highest emotion,” says Jourdan.
 “I try to get as many of these moments as I can and build the book around that.
-When were you the most afraid, confused, euphoric, etc?
+When were you the most afraid, confused, euphoric, etc.?
 Those are the moments when you see the true character of a person emerge.”

 Once you have your list of high-emotion moments picked out, you can see how to best use them to tell your overarching story and reinforce your message and themes.

-6. Grab the reader’s attention from the start
+Step 7.
+Grab the reader’s attention from the start

 Eschewing strict chronology, many memoirs chose to open with a story from the middle or end of the narrative.